MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nn-strmif-iamresourcecontrol.md

 req.lib: Strmiids.lib
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IAMResourceControl
+ - strmif/IAMResourceControl
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Strmiids.lib
  - Strmiids.dll
 api_name:
  - IAMResourceControl
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IAMResourceControl interface

 ## -description

 The <code>IAMResourceControl</code> interface opens and holds an audio device resource before the device is actually needed, so that playback can be guaranteed or the application can learn in advance that a device is not available.